-Unless the delivery is slow and you're already at the table with knife and fork at hand, chances you'll need to occasionally keep a pizza warm until it's time to eat.
+Unless the delivery is slow and you're already at the table with knife and fork at hand, chances are you'll need to occasionally keep a pizza warm, in the oven or out, until it's time to eat.
 Although it's simple enough to maintain a high temperature, keeping the pizza at its best is more problematic.
 If you expose it to too much heat it can become dry and unappetizing, while trapping too much moisture can leave the crust and toppings soggy.
 The best techniques avoid both extremes.

 Locate the cutout vents that are stamped into most pizza boxes.
 If they're not currently open, punch them out with your thumb or the handle of a wooden spoon.
 This prevents further steam from building up.

 Slide the pizza box into your oven and reduce the heat to your oven's lowest setting, ideally no more than 140 or 150 degrees Fahrenheit.

 The No-Box Oven Method

 Preheat a stoneware pizza "stone" in your oven at 200 F, for at least 30 to 45 minutes.
 This provides ample time for the stone's dense material to absorb and store the oven's heat.

 Open the pizza box as soon as the pie arrives.
 Unfold one end of the box, and slide the pizza directly from the box onto your pizza stone.

 Cover the pizza loosely with a square of aluminum foil, tucking it under the stone at two corners but leaving it loose at the remaining two so steam can escape.